Notice: This page requires JavaScript to function properly.

 book

-Key Types of Vector Space Models
+Types of Vector Space Models

 Bag of Words

 As you can see, each document is represented by a vector, with each dimension corresponding to the frequency of a specific word within that document.
-In the case of a binary bag-of-words model, each vector would contain only 0 or 1 for each word, indicating its absence or presence, respectively.
+In the case of a binary bag of words model, each vector would contain only 0 or 1 for each word, indicating its absence or presence, respectively.

 TF-IDF

-The TF-IDF (Term Frequency-Inverse Document Frequency) model extends the Bag of Words (BoW) approach by adjusting word frequencies based on their occurrence across all documents.
+The TF-IDF (term frequency-inverse document frequency) model extends the bag of words (BoW) approach by adjusting word frequencies based on their occurrence across all documents.
 It emphasizes words that are unique to a document, thereby providing more specific insights into the document's content.

 This is achieved by combining the term frequency (the number of times a word appears in a document) with the inverse document frequency (a measure of how common or rare a word is across the entire dataset).

-In one of the upcoming chapters, we will learn how to calculate the TF-IDF value for each word.
-For now, it's important to note that the resulting vectors, enriched by TF-IDF, display greater variety, offering deeper insights into the document's content.
+The resulting vectors, enriched by TF-IDF, display greater variety, offering deeper insights into the document's content.

-Words Embeddings and Document Embeddings
+Word Embeddings and Document Embeddings

-Let's take a look at an example with the word embeddings for the words "cat", "kitten", "dog", and "house":
+Here's an example of what word embeddings for the words "cat", "kitten", "dog", and "house" might look like:

 question-icon